1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 #### Animating data

+Encoding data differently can awnser different questions about it.
+If we use

 #### Interesting things to read
 ggplot2 dplyr rstudio provide a lovely intergrated enviroment with tight feedback cycles